How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 Afternoon: Historic Homes & Scenic Walks

-If you’re searching for a delicious yet affordable seafood lunch spot, check out this hidden gem!
+If you’re searching for a delicious yet affordable lunch spot that serves Southern delicacies, check out this hidden gem!
 A.W.
-Shuck’s Seafood Shack is located in the heart of King Street and blends fresh seafood dishes with Southern flavors.
+Shuck’s Seafood Shack is located in the heart of King Street.
+We just happened to walk past and decided to eat here on a whim and let me tell you – it did not disappoint!

 Once you’ve enjoyed your lunch, it’s time to take a walk down King Street (towards White Point Garden).
-As you keep walking, you will eventually hit its intersection with Broad Street.
+As you keep walking, you will eventually hit its intersection the intersection of King Street & Broad Street.

-South of Broad – located…south of Broad Street – is one of Charleston’s most picturesque and historic neighborhoods.
-It is known for its grand antebellum mansions, lush gardens, and charming cobblestone streets.
+South of Broad – located…well, south of Broad Street – is one of Charleston’s most historic neighborhoods.
+It’s known for its grand antebellum mansions, lush gardens, and charming cobblestone streets.

 Evening: Sunset Views & Sweet Treats

-As you keep walking down King Street, you will hit the tip of Charleston which is home to White Point Garden.
-This is another spot where you can find beautiful waterfront views of Charleston Harbor.
+As you keep walking down King Street, you’ll hit the southern tip of Charleston which is home to White Point Garden.

-Try to get here an hour before sunset so you can admire the massive oak trees, historic cannons, statues, and the picturesque gazebo within the park.
-It’s the perfect place to relax, take in the sea breeze, and watch boats drift by.
+Try to get here an hour before sunset so you can admire the massive oak trees, cannons, statues, and large gazebo at the center of the park.
+You’ll also get views of the Charleston Harbor from here.
+It’s the perfect place to relax, catch the sea breeze, and watch the boats go by.

 As you walk back towards downtown Charleston, stop by Carmella’s Café & Dessert Bar for dinner, drinks, and dessert.